 Educational options for medical administrative assistants include:

 Keep in mind that your classes for a medical assistant program will include clinical and science coursework.
-Your classes for medical office administration will not.
+Your classes for medical office administration will not, however taking business classes may help if you choose to work toward becoming a medical office manager or a similar role.

 Do I Need to be Licensed or Certified?